-Tokyo Tech provides an education system in which students can choose their field of study, academic path, and career themselves.
+Tokyo Tech provides an education system in which students can choose their field of study, academic path, and career goals on their own initiative.

 Tokyo Tech is very proud of its curriculum that enables students to not only deeply study their specialized field, but also broadly study other fields if they wish.

-Upon enrollment students do not need to decide one specific field of study to pursue.
-They can choose from a broad range of 7 academic groups.
+Upon enrollment, students do not need to choose one specific field of study to pursue.

-In the first year of the Bachelor's Program, students take a wide variety of science, engineering, and humanities courses, and study a broad range of specialized courses offered in each academic group.
+In the first year of the bachelor's program, students take a wide variety of science, engineering, and liberal arts courses, and study a broad range of specialized courses offered by each school.

-Towards the end of the fourth quarter, students choose a department of his/her interest (undergraduate major education program) from multiple departments that correspond to their academic group for the second year of the Bachelor's Program.
+Towards the end of the fourth quarter, students choose a department for the second year of the bachelor's program based on the first year of their study.

 While studying specialized courses in the fields of their choice in their department, students narrow down in which laboratories they might work on their research topic.